arrow_back

 Next, you'll create a binary (package main, in Go) so that you can run your function locally and try it in a browser.

 Task 4.
-Running the function locally
+Run the function locally

 To run an HTTP function locally, create an HTTP server and register your function as a handler.
 (See the Writing Web Applications tutorial for an in-depth guide to writing a full web application in Go.)